-When providing your employees with a health benefit, more options are available than just traditional group health insurance.
-Rather than deal with a health insurer to cover your employees’ healthcare, you can simply reimburse them for their own medical coverage and costs.
+If you’re an employer considering a health benefit for your employees, more options are available than just traditional group health insurance.
+Rather than deal with a health insurance carrier to cover your employees' healthcare, you can simply reimburse them for their medical coverage and costs.

 A healthcare reimbursement plan (HRP) is a benefit where employers reimburse employees for their qualifying medical expenses.
 This differs from traditional group health coverage because the employer makes a monetary allowance available instead of choosing and administering a group policy from a health insurer.